 To develop best practices for a BRD, you should involve all stakeholders in the document’s creation.
 As previously mentioned, this includes individuals within the company who will use the software or website, as well as customers or clients (if it applies).
 Also, everyone should clearly understand what you are talking about before moving forward with any further steps.

-In addition, be specific about each condition and issue, so there are no misinterpretations after the implementation — this includes things like functionality expectations from both parties involved but also what types of content need to go where (e.g., Blog Posts).
+In addition, be specific about each condition and issue, so there are no misinterpretations after the implementation — this includes things like functionality expectations from both parties involved and also what types of content need to go where (e.g., blog posts).

 5 best practices of BRD